Oracle Combo (PL/SQL & Administration) Course

 What are the top Oracle skills?

-A: If you're looking to become an Oracle database administrator, or even just use Oracle databases more effectively, there are a few key skills you'll need to master.
+A: If you're looking to become an Oracle database administrator, or even just use Oracle databases more effectively, there are a few key Oracle skills you'll need to master.

 First and foremost, you'll need to be familiar with SQL, the standard language for interacting with databases.
 Oracle's version of SQL, called PL/SQL, is a bit different from the standard, but learning the basics will still give you a good foundation.